 Other Liabilities - The Company periodically makes changes in or expands its toll processing units at the request of the customer.
 The cost to make these changes is shared by the customer.
-Upon completion of a project a note receivable and a deferred liability are recorded to recover the project costs which are then capitalized (see Note 6).
+Upon completion of a project a note receivable and a deferred liability are recorded to recover the project costs which are then capitalized.
 At times instead of a note receivable being established, the customer pays an upfront cost.
 The amortization of other liabilities is recorded as a reduction to depreciation expense over the life of the contract with the customer.
-As of December 31 of each year, depreciation expense was reduced by \$210,167 for 2011, \$551,340 for 2010, and \$621,864 for 2009.
+As of December 31 of each year, depreciation expense was reduced by approximately \$1,102,000 for 2012, \$210,000 for 2011, and \$551,000 for 2010.

 Net Income Per Share - The Company computes basic income per common share based on the weighted-average number of common shares outstanding.
-Diluted income per common share is computed based on the weighted-average number of common shares outstanding plus the number of additional common shares that would have been outstanding if potential dilutive common shares, consisting of stock options and shares which could be issued upon conversion of debt, had been issued (see Note 16).
+Diluted income per common share is computed based on the weighted-average number of common shares outstanding plus the number of additional common shares that would have been outstanding if potential dilutive common shares, consisting of stock options and shares which could be issued upon conversion of debt, had been issued (see Note 17).

 Foreign Currency - The functional currency for the Company and each of the Company's subsidiaries is the US dollar.
 Transaction gains or losses as a result of transactions denominated and settled in currencies other than the US dollar are reflected in the statements of income as a foreign exchange transaction gains or losses.
 The Company does not employ any practices to minimize foreign currency risks.
-As of December 31, 2011, 2010 and 2009, foreign currency translation adjustments were not significant.
+The functional and reporting currency of AMAK is the Saudi Riyal.
+The Company translates it into its reporting currency of the U. S. dollar for income statement purposes by using a yearly average of the conversion rate and for balance sheet purposes using the balance sheet date conversion rate.
+As of December 31, 2012, 2011 and 2010, foreign currency translation adjustments were not significant.